 Your email marketing newsletter design is hands-down the most important element of your campaign.
 Without an effective and compelling design, your recipients won’t engage and maybe will even unsubscribe or *horror* mark you as spam.

 I want to help you make the most out of all your hard work and show you just how important each design step is.

 Previously, I had discussed the importance of maintaining a clean and segmented email marketing list.
-You don’t want to waste all that work, do you?

 After reading this article, or while you’re scanning away, take a moment to leave a comment with your thoughts.
 Your input matters, and I’m sure I’ve missed some valuable points.

 Are you happy with your subject line?
 Are you sure it’s going to be effective?

 Your subject line is one of the most important elements of your email, if not the most important of all.
 It is the leading factor for whether your email gets opened or not.